Culture

 OpenAI set to air a minute-long Super Bowl ad for a second consecutive year, per WSJ

-Prediction markets have already reacted to the news, with the odds of “OpenAI” in the “Which brands will advertise during the Big Game 2026?” event contract jumping to 96% on January 13.
-Other brands that traders are assuming will take a spot during the Big Game are beverage giant Pepsi (99%) and drinks minnow Liquid Death (97%).
+Prediction markets have already reacted to the news, with the odds of OpenAI in the “Which brands will advertise during the Big Game 2026?” event contract jumping to 96% on January 13.
+Other brands that traders are assuming will take a spot during the Super Bowl are beverage giant Pepsi (99%) and drinks minnow Liquid Death (97%).

 (Event contracts are offered through Robinhood Derivatives, LLC — probabilities referenced or sourced from KalshiEx LLC or ForecastEx LLC.)

-And, as far as TV ads go, 60 seconds during a break at the Super Bowl are notoriously among the most expensive: according to ad buyers cited by the WSJ, some advertisers are paying over $8 million for just 30 seconds of airtime this year (not inclusive of the cost of producing the often extravagant commercials).
+And, as far as TV ads go, 60 seconds during a break at the Super Bowl are notoriously among the most expensive: ad buyers cited by the WSJ said that some advertisers are paying over $8 million for just 30 seconds of airtime this year (not inclusive of the cost of producing the often extravagant commercials).

-Prediction markets have already reacted to the news, with the odds of “OpenAI” in the “Which brands will advertise during the Big Game 2026?” event contract jumping to 96% on January 13.
-Other brands that traders are assuming will take a spot during the Big Game are beverage giant Pepsi (99%) and drinks minnow Liquid Death (97%).
+Prediction markets have already reacted to the news, with the odds of OpenAI in the “Which brands will advertise during the Big Game 2026?” event contract jumping to 96% on January 13.
+Other brands that traders are assuming will take a spot during the Super Bowl are beverage giant Pepsi (99%) and drinks minnow Liquid Death (97%).

 (Event contracts are offered through Robinhood Derivatives, LLC — probabilities referenced or sourced from KalshiEx LLC or ForecastEx LLC.)

-And, as far as TV ads go, 60 seconds during a break at the Super Bowl are notoriously among the most expensive: according to ad buyers cited by the WSJ, some advertisers are paying over $8 million for just 30 seconds of airtime this year (not inclusive of the cost of producing the often extravagant commercials).
+And, as far as TV ads go, 60 seconds during a break at the Super Bowl are notoriously among the most expensive: ad buyers cited by the WSJ said that some advertisers are paying over $8 million for just 30 seconds of airtime this year (not inclusive of the cost of producing the often extravagant commercials).

 More Culture